jsaintro/publicnotes/Home Security/Garage Door Controller.md

 4. IN arduino go into preferences and add into `Additional boards Manager`
 5. http://arduino.esp8266.com/stable/package_esp8266com_index.json
 6. Now open up the board and click the board manager at the bottom you should be able to install the esp8266 lib now
-7.
+7. Now you'll be able to select Generic ESP8266 Module
+8.
 ~/Arduino/ST_Anything_GarageDoor_ESP8266WIFI
   ST_Anything_Garage/Arduino/Sketches/ST_Anything_GarageDoor_ESP8266WIFI
-8. Copy the Sketches and Libraries folders from the project in the Arduino directory
+9. Copy the Sketches and Libraries folders from the project in the Arduino directory
 -   Download the ST_Anything repository, focusing on the ST_Anything/Arduino/ folders
 -   This folder structure should mirror that of your local User Arduino directory.
     -   On Mac, it's located in  `~/Documents/Arduino/`.